Art Nouveau and Art Deco Movements: What Are the Key Differences?

 Chrysler building New York

-New York’s famous Chrysler Building, image courtesy of Digital Spy
+New York’s famous Chrysler Building.
+Source: Digital Spy

 Some of the most outstanding examples of Art Deco design can be found in New York City.
-These include the stunning Chrysler Building, designed by architect William Van Alen, with its polished stainless-steel spire that became an emblem of modernity.
-The Empire State Building, designed by Shreve, Lamb & Harmon is another emblem of the Art Deco era, built in 1931, with bold, angular shapes and a streamlined simplicity that filled the city of New York with hope and optimism for the post-war future.
+Among them is the stunning Chrysler Building, designed by architect William Van Alen, with its polished stainless-steel spire that became an emblem of modernity.
+The Empire State Building, designed by Shreve, Lamb & Harmon, is another emblem of the Art Deco era, built in 1931, with bold, angular shapes and a streamlined simplicity that infused New York City with hope and optimism for the post-war future.

 Art Nouveau and Art Deco Emerged From Different Locations